hannahli11/hannahli2025/README.md

 The repository is organized using Jekyll and GitHub Pages to create a public-facing, interactive portfolio of my learning journey in computer science.

 ---
-### 💡 Ways to Share and Collaborate
+### Next Steps

-1. Share `.ipynb` files using raw links
+1. Make design cleaner
-2. Use this template as your personal base
+2. Fix errors in features
-3. Fork/clone to work on group projects
+3. Organize all notebooks in blogs
-4. Blog regularly to document development
+4. Update everything

 ---